 Rebecca Corey, co-founder & Executive Director

 Rebecca first traveled to Tanzania in 2007.
 As an undergraduate she wrote Lay Down Your Heart, an account chronicling the time she spent living in the historic town of Bagamoyo.
 In 2009, Rebecca enrolled at the University of Dar es Salaam’s Institute of Development Studies and worked as a Kiva Fellow while serving as a Rotary Ambassadorial Scholar.
-Rebecca is now the Managing Director of Busara Promotions which produces the annual Sauti za Busara music festival in Stone Town, Zanzibar.
+From 2012-14, Rebecca served as the Managing Director of Busara Promotions, the NGO that organizes the annual Sauti za Busara music festival in Stone Town, Zanzibar.

 Erasmus Rukantabula, co-founder